 All sounds good, but now that you’ve been blogging for a few months, years or whatever, how do you feel?
 I bet you that words such as exhausting, tired, redundant, overwhelming, and long hours come to mind – and these are just some of the more milder words that come to you.

-I’m certain that if you re-read some of those articles today that talk about how easy it is to blog, and all you have to do is follow a few simple steps to earn a significant side income, you’d probably say to your self; “WTF were they smoking when they wrote this?”
+I’m certain that if you re-read some of those articles today that talk about how easy it is to blog, and all you have to do is follow a few simple steps to earn a significant side income, you’d probably be skeptical.

 Looking back now at your blogging journey, you can agree with me on this: Being a blogger and blogging is anything but easy.